nick-old-stuff/nick_ecommerce/README.md

 ### To use
 * In index.js you just put your Stripe account and Secret Key information where it's indicated.
 * `npm install`
-* Add your custom defined methods to the index.js module.imports.
+* Add your custom defined methods to the index.js: require and to module.imports. (see the catfacts example in the file.)
 * Thats it, it should work!(?)

 ### Key points